dfamonteiro/blog/blog/content/posts/philosophy-of-code-design.md

 What does it mean to live in a world where the cost of writing code is a mere fraction of what it used to be?[^1] It means that all other aspects of your role as a software engineer become more important by proxy.
 To be more specific, **your ability to review the code written by your coding agent is going to become absolutely critical**.
 If you don't have this skill, you risk turning your your codebase into an incomprehensible vibecoded mess.

 [^1]: I'm not making any claims on whether or not we already live in this reality.
-Some of us probably already do, probably.
-As always, [the future is already here — it's just not very evenly distributed.](https://en.wikiquote.org/wiki/William_Gibson)
+Some of us probably already do, though.
+As always, [the future is already here - it's just not very evenly distributed](https://en.wikiquote.org/wiki/William_Gibson).

 So in short... you need to have _taste_.